Time and materials vs fixed price1 1024x534

 4. Get better value for money

 You’re in business, so you want to make sure that every dime you spend brings in value, right?
 The time and materials contract will help you test things faster with users.
 You can then focus on features that bring in the highest returns to your business.
+Additionally, these contracts often require separate fixed hourly rates for each labor category, ensuring transparency in billing.

 You spend less time and resources on getting the paperwork done right before starting.
 There is less chance of miscommunication about a feature.
 Since you get frequent updates, you can fix mistakes quickly.
 This saves you precious time that you can use to take care of your core business.
+These contracts also define specified fixed hourly rates for labor performed by contractors, encompassing wages, overhead, general and administrative expenses, and profit.

 You can verify the time logged by the developer so that you’re not overcharged.
 And as you keep testing and optimizing useful features, you may end up spending less money than a developer would have quoted for a fixed price agreement.